Beamer64/BuddieBot/README.md

 - *webHookToken* - Can be easily found in the Webhook URL.††
 - *botPublicKey* - Given when a new bot is created.
 Located in the [Gen Info section](https://discord.com/developers/applications/866151939472883762/information) of the Discord Dev portal.
 - *webHookID* - Can be easily found in the Webhook URL.††
-- *botApplicationID* - Given when a new bot is created.
-Also, sometimes called 'Client ID', located in the [Gen Info section](https://discord.com/developers/applications/866151939472883762/information) of the Discord Dev portal.
-- *guildID* - The ID of the Server your bot is in.†
 - *errorLogChannelID* - The ID of the Channel you'd like the bot to update with any errors it encounters.†
 - *botPrefix* - The prefix given when the bot recognizes a command.
 For example, the one I use is '$'.
 - *botAdminRole* - The name of the Role you create to restrict users from certain commands or actions.
 E.g. Mine was 'Bot Admin Role'.